elixir-toniq/norm/README.md

   def hex(), do: spec(is_binary() and &String.starts_with?(&1, "#"))

   @contract rgb_to_hex(r :: rgb(), g :: rgb(), b :: rgb()) :: hex()
-  def rgb_to_hex(r, g, b) do
+  @doc "Convert an RGB value to its CSS-style hexadecimal notation." def rgb_to_hex(r, g, b) do
     # ...
   end